How To Use Cloth Diapers – The Basics (Everyday Tips You’re Overlooking)

-My hubby however, was a little less won over on the cloth diaper front and much more concerned about how to use cloth diapers!
+My hubby, however, was a little less won over on the cloth diaper front and much more concerned about how to use cloth diapers!

-One of the biggest myths when it comes to re-usable diapers is that we’re still rocking the “pin method” from the older generation.
+One of the biggest myths when it comes to cloth diapers is that we’re still rocking the “pin method” from the older generation.
 I assure you.. we are not.
-In fact, we’ve upgraded to some pretty butt kicking cloth diaper systems!
+In fact, when it comes to how do cloth diapers work, we’ve upgraded to some pretty butt-kicking cloth diaper systems!

 With a diapering service, you only have to buy the diaper covers and they do the rest.
-So basically, I got to pick out all sorts of cute diaper prints and I was in heaven..
+So basically, I got to pick out all sorts of cute diaper prints and I was in heaven.
 I mean look at that baby bum! 😉

-And while I adore cloth diapers, I won’t deny that there’s a bit of a learning curve, or more importantly just a lot to take in, when it comes to how to use cloth diapers.
+And while I adore cloth diapers, I won’t deny that there’s a bit of a learning curve when it comes to how to use cloth diapers.

 Lesson: There Are Different Kinds Of Diapering Systems

 You change the actual diaper every time but you only have to change the cover when it seems wet (two to three times a day).
-With our service, this is the one we use the most and you can check out how it works here in this video.
+With our service, this is the one we use the most and you can check out how it works in the video below

 Apple cheeks I liked because they offered smaller sizes (my girls were TINY and thus needed smaller than eight pounds) and they fit nicely.
 Omaiki I loved because they hold in the wetness of the diaper really well and that they’re made with Canadian fabrics (more on that below).

-All In One: the all in one system is exactly as it sounds.
-By a bunch of all in one diapers and use them similar to disposable ones.
+The all in one system is exactly as it sounds.
+Buy a bunch of all in one diapers and use them similar to disposable ones.

 All in one diapers tend to fit a variety of sizes (about eight to thirty pounds) which is nice so that you’re not buying diapers every time your babe grows!
 These are an awesome option if you don’t have a diaper service because they come with a lot of choices.